Indianapolis Racial Equity Report Card

 Drug Overdose Deaths

 Throughout the last decade, life expectancy has fallen slightly, and drug overdose deaths, specifically opioid overdoses, are responsible for a portion of this decline.
-In 2020, 152 Black residents died from an overdose compared to 426 White residents.
-Data about other races and ethnicities was too small to be reliable.
+In 2021, 228 Black residents died from an overdose compared to 471 White residents.

 How can we improve the Racial Equity Report Card?
 This is a link to a survey where you can provide your input on both the indicators you see tracked below or potential indicators that have not yet been considered.
 Thank you for providing feedback!